phymucs/MOC-Detector/README.md

   <img  src="gif/diving.gif" width=240 >
 </div>

-*(Note that scores don't represent confidence.The relative low scores are due to the property of the focal loss.)*
+*(Note that the relative low scores are due to the property of the focal loss.)*

 <br/>